garronej/ts-ci/README.md

 https://user-images.githubusercontent.com/6702424/197344513-065246b9-8823-4894-a9a7-6c539da10655.mp4

 `ts-ci` is a project starter like [TSDX](https://github.com/formium/tsdx) or [typescript-starter](https://github.com/bitjson/typescript-starter) but (arguably) better because:
-- It's not a CLI tool, the automation happens with Github Actions.
+- It's not a CLI tool, the automation happens within Github Actions.
   Update your `package.json` version number, push.
 Voila, your new version is published on NPM.
 - It enables you to publish prerelease simply by updating your package version to something like `1.2.3-rc.3`.
 - When someone opens submit a PR the tests are run agaist their fork.